tensorwhiz141/MCP1/DEPLOYMENT.md

 ## Monitoring and Maintenance

-1. **Monitoring the Backend (Render)**:
+1. **Monitoring the Backend**:
-   - Check the Render logs regularly
+   - Check the server logs regularly
-   - Set up Render's built-in monitoring
+   - Set up monitoring tools like Prometheus/Grafana
-   - Consider upgrading to a paid plan for better performance and reliability
+   - Configure log rotation for production logs
    - Set up alerts for service outages

 2. **Monitoring the Frontend (Netlify)**: